1. Turning Wheels

 “Perfect name to match your eyes.”
 He says looking into my bright green eyes, which exactly match my mothers and sisters.
 As he releases me from his hold he reaches down to pick up the ball that he saved me from, reminding me of why he was here with me.

 “Umm, thanks for that.
-I think that would have hurt.”
+I think it would have hurt.”
 I say with more confidence in my voice now, pointing towards the ball.
 I wasn't generally a shy girl but this was Evan White.
 Its not everyday you find him talking to you.

 “Well anytime you need a hero, you know where to find me.”
 Swoon worthy, he is totally swoon worthy; shouts from his friends to send the ball back interrupt us and I take another step away, as he sends me another smile.